Baca-Lab/APEX/README.md

 <summary><strong> Recommended: Run APEX using a container </strong></summary>

 The container includes:
-	•	R ≥ 4.4.
+	•	R ≥ 4.4
-	•	Bioconductor ≥ 3.20.
+	•	Bioconductor ≥ 3.20
-	•	All APEX dependencies.
+	•	All APEX dependencies
-	•	Snakemake (for workflow execution).
+	•	Snakemake (for workflow execution)

 #### Local machines (Docker)